Sheekovic/Config-Decryptor/README.md

 3. Enter the password used for encryption.
 4. Click the "Decrypt" button to retrieve the original file.
 5. The decrypted file will be saved in the `decrypted_files` folder with `_decrypted` appended to the filename.
+6. Added Log Box for viewing the decryption process logs.

 ### Password Generator
 1. Go to the "PWD Generator" tab.